ckeditor/ckeditor5/docs/framework/guides/package-generator.md

 # Using package generator

-The [`ckeditor5-package-generator`](https://www.npmjs.com/package/ckeditor5-package-generator) is a tool for developers, and it creates a working package with the development environment that allows writing new plugins for CKEditor 5.
+The [`ckeditor5-package-generator`](https://www.npmjs.com/package/ckeditor5-package-generator) is a tool for developers, and it creates a working package with the development environment that allows writing new custom plugins for CKEditor 5.

 ## Quick start